 As of now, it seems like the El Dorito team isn’t focused on the gameplay as much as they are focused on making the game easily accessible and feature-filled.
 A member of the team, Swarmmm, made a comment on /r/HaloOnline teasing,“We've got it booting into the menu, lobbies working, and something special that everyone is going to go nuts for.”
 Unfortunately the team isn’t quite ready to reveal what that something special is, but I have no doubt their launcher will continue to excite the community.
 (Update: Turns out the "something special" is forge mode!
 You can get it via their GitHub linked below.)

 El Dorito is a large step towards bringing modern Halo to PC gamers.
 While we still don’t know all the possibilities of Halo Online, it’s clear that the modding community is determined to make it into something wonderful.
 One of the great things about this is that it does not only make a Halo 3 experience possible, it could allow gamers to enjoy Halo in whatever form they find best.

-You can follow the development on GitHub here (Update: The GitHub was taken down via a DMCA request from Microsoft.
+You can follow the development on GitHub [Click here to view this link] (Update: The GitHub was taken down via a DMCA request from Microsoft.
 The team is looking into alternative hosting solutions) or you can join their IRC channel #eldorito on irc.gamesurge.net.